dmil/hks-coursework/github.md

 	</body>
 	</html>
 	```

 4. Double click on that file to view it in a web browser (you can refresh the page to view it again after you add new code)

+5. Commit to github what you have so far.

-5. Add a heading and paragraph tag
+6. Add a heading and paragraph tag

 	```
 	<!DOCTYPE html>